Yale University: Campus

 Yale's central campus in downtown New Haven covers 260 acre and comprises its main, historic campus and a medical campus adjacent to the Yale–New Haven Hospital.
 In western New Haven, the university holds 500 acre of athletic facilities, including the Yale Golf Course.
 In 2008, Yale purchased the 17-building, 136 acre former Bayer HealthCare complex in West Haven, Connecticut, the buildings of which are now used as laboratory and research space.
 Yale also owns seven forests in Connecticut, Vermont, and New Hampshire—the largest of which is the 7,840 acre Yale-Myers Forest in Connecticut's Quiet Corner—and nature preserves including Horse Island.

 Yale is noted for its largely Collegiate Gothic campus as well as several iconic modern buildings commonly discussed in architectural history survey courses: Louis Kahn's Yale Art Gallery and Center for British Art, Eero Saarinen's Ingalls Rink and Ezra Stiles and Morse Colleges, and Paul Rudolph's Art & Architecture Building.
 Yale also owns and has restored many noteworthy 19th-century mansions along Hillhouse Avenue, which was considered the most beautiful street in America by Charles Dickens when he visited the United States in the 1840s.
 In 2011, Travel + Leisure listed the Yale campus as one of the most beautiful in the United States.
+Condé Nast also ranked it as one of the most beautiful in 2025.

 Many of Yale's buildings were constructed in the Collegiate Gothic architecture style from 1917 to 1931, financed largely by Edward S. Harkness, including the Yale Drama School.
 Stone sculpture built into the walls of the buildings portray contemporary college personalities, such as a writer, an athlete, a tea-drinking socialite, and a student who has fallen asleep while reading.
 Similarly, the decorative friezes on the buildings depict contemporary scenes, like a policemen chasing a robber and arresting a prostitute (on the wall of the Law School), or a student relaxing with a mug of beer and a cigarette.
 The architect, James Gamble Rogers, faux-aged these buildings by splashing the walls with acid, deliberately breaking their leaded glass windows and repairing them in the style of the Middle Ages, and creating niches for decorative statuary but leaving them empty to simulate loss or theft over the ages.
 In fact, the buildings merely simulate Middle Ages architecture, for though they appear to be constructed of solid stone blocks in the authentic manner, most actually have steel framing as was commonly used in 1930.
 One exception is Harkness Tower, 216 ft tall, which was originally a free-standing stone structure.
 It was reinforced in 1964 to allow the installation of the Yale Memorial Carillon.